rossana87/Project_4/README.md

 #### URLs

-Now I am able to view and make the desired requests for each endpoint and every app has a folder called `url.py` where I had to write them:
+Now I am able to view and make the desired requests for each endpoint and every app has a folder called `url.py` where I wrote them:

 ```python
 urlpatterns = [